-This is an excerpt from my book Show Up: Finding Love for Independent Women.
+This blog post is an excerpt from my book Show Up: Finding Love for Independent Women.
 Now available on Amazon!

 Being cheated on took a LONG time for me to emotionally recover from.
 It sparked the greatest personal growth journey of my life so far.

 This story is about an ex years ago.
 Names changed (though my friends will know who I’m talking about).

 Owen was from Chicago.
 I met him during a trip to Mexico.
 He was aggressive in pursuing me and I fell for him.

 A few months into our relationship, I met one of his ex girlfriends – Kelly.
 Kelly was awesome and hugged me like a bestie.
 She had a sparkle in her eye and I was comfortable with her.
 I loved that my boyfriend could remain on good terms with his ex (as I am with most of mine).
 She was a confident and warm woman.
 I could tell their relationship had closure.